osteele/p5.libs/README.md

 # p5.layers

 p5.layers is a [p5.js](https://p5js.org) library that simplifies some common use cases for [p5.js Graphics](https://p5js.org/reference/#/p5/createGraphics) objects.

+It does this by addings this functionality to p5.js:

+- A new pair of functions, `beginLayer()` and `endLayer()`, handle variable-free creation and use of a Graphics.
+- `rect()` etc. can be used to draw onto either the canvas or the current layer (p5.Graphics instance), depending on context.

 ![trail example animation](examples/screenshots/trail.gif)
 ![trail example animation](examples/screenshots/slices.gif)

-It allows code to use the global draw functions (such as `background()`, `colorMode()`, `rect()`), without prefixing them with the variable name.
-This makes it easier to change code that draws onto the canvas, to draw onto a Graphics instead.

-It does this by adding two functions, `beginLayer()` and `endLayer()`, that modify these functions to draw onto a layer instead of onto the the canvas.
-These functions can also create the Graphics, and render it onto the canvas, simplifying a common use case.

 For example: